Okanagan language: Orthography

+Grammar

 Morphology

-The morphology of Colville-Okanagan is fairly complex.
+The morphology of Okanagan is fairly complex.
 It is a head-marking language that relies mostly on grammatical information being placed directly on the predicate by means of affixes and clitics.
 The combination of derivational and inflectional suffixes and prefixes that are added onto the stem words make for a compact language.

 Person markers

-Colville-Okanagan demonstrates great flexibility when dealing with persons, number, and gender.
+Okanagan demonstrates great flexibility when dealing with persons, number, and gender.
 The language encodes the person via a series of prefixes and suffixes, and uses its number system in tandem with pluralized pronominals to communicate the number of actors within a sentence.
 For example:

-In this example the /k/ classification designates that the word contains a numeral classifier.
+In this example the k- classification designates that the word contains a numeral classifier.

-Additionally, Colville-Okanagan relies heavily on the use of suffixes to designate gender.
-Okanagan handles gender in much the same way, by attaching both determiner and ‘man' to the sentence, the gender of an object or subject can be communicated:
+Additionally, Okanagan relies heavily on the use of suffixes to designate gender.
+Okanagan handles gender in much the same way, by attaching both determiner and 'man' to the sentence, the gender of an object or subject can be communicated:

-In this example, there is a combination of 2nd singular marker with ‘wife.'
-‘She' is encoded into the meaning of the word via the inclusion of the gender suffix at the end of the sentence.
+In this example, there is a combination of 2nd singular marker with 'wife'.
+'She' is encoded into the meaning of the word via the inclusion of the gender suffix at the end of the sentence.

-Person markers within Colville-Okanagan are attached to verbs, nouns, or adjectives.
+Person markers within Okanagan are attached to verbs, nouns, or adjectives.
 The marker used depending on transitivity of verbs and other conditions outlined below.
 The person maker used largely depends on the case being used in the sentence.

 Absolutive case

-Absolutive markers within Colville-Okanagan can only be used if the predicate of the sentence is intransitive.
+Absolutive markers within Okanagan can only be used if the predicate of the sentence is intransitive.

-For example, [Kən c'k-am] (I count) is perfectly viable in Colville-Okanagan, but *[Kən c'k-ən-t] *(I count it)is not because the verb 'count' is transitive.
+For example, Kən c'k-am (I count) is perfectly viable in Okanagan, but *Kən c'k-ən-t *(I count it) is not, because the verb 'count' is transitive.
 Person markers never occur without an accompanying intransitive verb.